 Additionally, Omnitude will prevent unauthorized parties from ascertaining the identity and patterns of behavior of any other participant by inspecting the ledger.
-Omnitude will allow ecosystem participants to make certain details of a transaction confidential, so that they cannot be accessed by anyone other than the stakeholders in the transaction.
+Omnitude will allow ecosystem participants to make certain details of a transaction confidential so that they cannot be accessed by anyone other than the stakeholders in the transaction.

 Periodically, the Omnitude blockchain will also anchor to transactions on the Bitcoin and Ethereum blockchains.
 This will allow Omnitude’s blockchain to benefit from the added security provided by Bitcoin’s and Ethereum’s consensus algorithms and blockchains.

 Omnitude will provide deep searchability, backward in time through many transaction layers, to fulfill the requirements of retrieving data stored on its blockchain.
-Omnitude will use ‘anchoring’ which is the creation of a proof linking off-ledger data to a Omnitude blockchain transaction.
+Omnitude will use ‘anchoring’ which is the creation of proof linking off-ledger data to an Omnitude blockchain transaction.
 Through anchoring, this proof can be used to verify data integrity and timestamp without relying on a trusted authority.

 Omnitude will be built on top of Hyperledger.
-Choosing to use Hyperledger will provide the fully-vetted, open source architecture, and transparency, longevity, interoperability, and support, needed to bring Omnitude to mainstream commercial adoption.
+Choosing to use Hyperledger will provide the fully-vetted, open-source architecture, and transparency, longevity, interoperability, and support, needed to bring Omnitude to mainstream commercial adoption.

-Hyperledger allows for many blockchain networks, and for many network ledgers, each serving a different goal and without a need for any one network ledger to rely upon any other network for its core functionality.
+Hyperledger allows for many blockchain networks, and for many network ledgers, each serving a different goal and without a need for anyone network ledger to rely upon any other network for its core functionality.
 This level of network independence requires an addressing system that allows transactions on one ledger to discover and utilize appropriate transactions and smart contracts on other ledgers.

-Identity and auditability
+Identity and audibility

 The Omnitude Foundation will manage user OIDs and authenticate all participants on the network.
-It will be possible to use access control lists to provide further layers of permission through authorization of specific network operations.
+It will be possible to use access control lists to provide further layers of permission through the authorization of specific network operations.
 For example, a specific user ID could be permitted to invoke a smart contract application but blocked from deploying a new smart contract.
 Omnitude will use a cryptographic certificate to encapsulate a participant’s confidential data (e.g. Single Identity, Single Reputation, Proof-of-Interaction and Delivery Cycle Data).
 This certificate will be registered with the Omnitude Foundation, which will be able to issue and revoke OIDs.
 From each OID, the protocol will be able to generate security keys for participants when they undertake transactions on the network, concealing the identities of the transacting parties and providing privacy support to the network.

 Private transactions and confidential contracts

 If transaction patterns can be observed and interpreted, shared ledgers risk disclosing confidential details about business relationships that should not be revealed to competitors.
 Even a given participant’s relative volume of trade is commercial information that should not be revealed by a system supporting trade between parties.
-Omnitude will conceal identity, transaction patterns, and terms of confidential contracts from unauthorized third parties by encrypting transactions so that only the stakeholders can decrypt and execute them.
+Omnitude will conceal the identity, transaction patterns, and terms of confidential contracts from unauthorized third parties by encrypting transactions so that only the stakeholders can decrypt and execute them.
 In this way, Omnitude will allow for competing business interests (or participants requiring private, confidential transactions) to exist on the same permissioned network.

 Omnitude token – ECOM